Getting Started

 -t, --target <language> Document target language, one of en, zh, ru (default: "zh")

--g, --glob <path...> Glob patterns for source dirs/files
+-g, --glob <path...> Glob patterns of source dirs/files to translate

 -C, --copy [boolean] Whether to copy relative assets to the target directory instead of following links (default: false)